 The installation guide has also been expanded since the publication of this article and now includes even more platforms that Wire guard runs on.
 Most of these versions are now out of beta.
 In addition to the Wire guard modules, tools have also been added to the installation guide to be able to work with those modules.

 In an earlier article we wrote about using a VPN connection and its benefits.
 We also briefly mentioned that it is possible to install a VPN on your VPS.
-In this article we will discuss this further: what is the advantage of a VPN on your own VPS and how do you set this up using the WireGuard protocol?
+In this article we will discuss how to make VPN on VPS and what the advantages are.

 Your connection, your data.

 Setting your VPS as your private VPN has its uses.
 For example, it is good to use to set up an encrypted connection from abroad.
 This makes it ideal for people who regularly rely on hotel Wi-Fi and public networks on the train or in cafes.
 Those connections can still be used safely, because they are encrypted via your VPS.
 The biggest advantage is that you keep all your traffic in your own hands.
 So you don’t have to worry about your VPN provider stealing your data.